 After Disabling 2-Step Verification in Gmail

-Note that after you’ve disabled 2-step verification in Gmail, you may experience some issues with third-party apps that have been linked with your Google account.
+After you’ve disabled 2-step verification in Gmail, you may experience some issues with third-party apps that have been linked with your Google account.
 In some cases, you can resolve the problem by re-logging in with your password.
 In others, you can revoke app passwords and reset your credentials.